2014 shootings at Parliament Hill, Ottawa: National War Memorial

 Shortly before 10:00 a.m.
-EDT, on October 22, 2014, witnesses saw Zehaf-Bibeau arrive at the National War Memorial carrying a rifle, which was later identified as a .30–30 Winchester Model 94 lever-action hunting rifle.
-He was dressed in blue jeans and a black jacket, with a keffiyeh scarf over the lower part of his face.
-He approached Corporal Nathan Cirillo of The Argyll and Sutherland Highlanders of Canada (Princess Louise's), a reserve infantry unit, who was one of three sentries from the Ceremonial Guard posted at the Tomb of the Unknown Soldier.
-At close range, Zehaf-Bibeau shot Cirillo twice in the back, fatally wounding him.
-Cirillo, like all others who have stood sentry at the memorial, carried an unloaded firearm, and had been provided by the CAF with no particular training for such a situation.
+EDT, on 22 October 2014, witnesses saw a man arrive at the National War Memorial carrying a rifle, dressed in blue jeans and a black jacket, with a keffiyeh scarf over the lower part of his face.
+The attacker approached Corporal Nathan Cirillo of The Argyll and Sutherland Highlanders of Canada (Princess Louise's), a reserve infantry unit, who was one of three sentries from the Ceremonial Guard posted at the Tomb of the Unknown Soldier.
+At close range, Cirillo was shot twice in the back, fatally wounding him.
+One account stated that after Cirillo was hit once in the back from a distance of 3 meters from the memorial, he tried to take cover & crawl to the other side of the tomb but the gunman pursued him & shot him again in the lower back from behind.
+Cirillo, like all others who stood sentry at the memorial, carried an unloaded firearm, provided by the CAF with no particular training for such a situation.
 It was only minutes before the end of the sentries' shift, which ended at 10:00 a.m.
 Cpl.
 Kyle Button and Cpl.
-Branden Stevenson, two other soldiers on sentry duty, attempted to stop Zehaf-Bibeau, but they were shot at by him and forced to flee to the other side of the Memorial.

-Zehaf-Bibeau then pulled down his scarf, held his rifle one-handedly over his head and yelled, "For Iraq."
-Cpl.
-Anthony Wiseman, who was nearby, then attempted to stop Zehaf-Bibeau, but Zehaf-Bibeau attempted to run him over.
+Branden Stevenson, two other soldiers on sentry duty, attempted to stop the attack, but they were shot at and forced to flee to the other side of the Memorial.The attacker pulled down his scarf, held his rifle one-handedly over his head and yelled, "For Iraq." before fleeing the scene.
 The three soldiers then attended to Cirillo.
 Along with bystanders, they applied first aid to Cirillo, attempting to resuscitate him, before Paramedic Chief Anthony DiMonte was first on scene, assumed patient care until additional paramedics arrived to provide medical care before Cirillo was taken to hospital.